nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

     axis** parameter) multiplyed by value from **Z coeff** input.
   - **Constant**.
 Donor object size along recipient face normal is taken from **Z Coeff** input.
+  - **Auto**.
+Calculate donor object scale along normal automatically, based on it's scale along two other axes.
+Multiply that automatically calculated value to the value taken from **Z Coeff** input.

   The default value is **Proportional**.